-Melbourne interior architect and designer Georgia Ezra of GABBE certainly has a knack for materiality.
+Melbourne interior designer Georgia Ezra of GABBE certainly has a knack for materiality.
 Her recent Richmond project, featured last year on est, explored deep emerald tiles, smooth cement and a myriad of artworks and fabrics in a petite city home.

 Now Georgia has turned her attention to a classic Malvern home, transforming kitchen and living spaces to suit easy everyday living.
 From the eye-catching central staircase to tile and cabinetry details, there’s plenty to enjoy in this unpretentious inner-suburban home.